-Events fired by implementations are synchronous, so it is recommended that applications carry out only simple tasks in their observer methods, avoiding long-running computations as well as blocking calls.
+CDI events fired by implementations are synchronous, so it is recommended that applications carry out only simple tasks in their observer methods, avoiding long-running computations as well as blocking calls.
+For a complete list of events, the reader is referred to the Javadoc for the javax.mvc.event package.